foxtbirdy/Small-Stuff/Convert JPG to PNG/readme.md

 Please be careful while doing so.
 ```

-# Finally remarks -
+### Version + OS

+The program was tested and developed on Python Version 3.9.6 in Windows 10.

+## Final remarks

 *Convert JPG to PNG* is a open sourced python program developed by [@Black_2_white](https://twitter.com/Black_2_white).
 This program has no collaborator. </br>
 You can use it for you're own learning and for you're own application development. </br>
 However, you may not claim this program and the script code as you are the original owner.
 Please respect the author's credibility and the authenticity of the program's origin. </br>

-⚠The author doesn't claim any responsibility if the script has caused damages.
-Please test it if you have changed the behavior of the code.
+⚠ The author doesn't claim any responsibility if the script has caused damages.
+Please test it if you have changed the behavior of the code. ⚠